istio/istio.io/content/boilerplates/kubectl-multicluster-contexts.md

 ---
 ---
-* The `kubectl` command is used to access both the `cluster1` and `cluster2` clusters with the `--context` flag.
+You can use the `kubectl` command to access both the `cluster1` and `cluster2` clusters with the `--context` flag, for example `kubectl get pods --context cluster1`.

-  Use the following command to list your contexts:
+*   Use the following command to list your contexts:

     {{< text bash >}}
     $ kubectl config get-contexts